rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## Configure page view tracking

 By default the SDK automatically tracks page views/visits (`pv` etype in RAT).
 The automatic tracking can be disabled by adding `_rem_visit` to disabled events list.
 More details can be found in [Configure automatic tracking](#configure-automatic-tracking) section.

+## Configure App-to-App referral tracking

+By default the SDK automatically tracks the app-to-app referral tracking: `pv` and `deeplink` events are tracked.
+The automatic tracking can be disabled by adding `_rem_applink` to disabled events list.
+More details can be found in [Configure automatic tracking](#configure-automatic-tracking) section.

 ## Configure automatic tracking